dapr-sandbox/generator-dapr/src/templates/languages/csharp/README.md

 == APP == Got message of topic 'A'
 ```

 Now you're able to use dapr to build pubsub applications!
-Update the topics your javascript microservice subscribes to, create new endpoints/handlers, and try publishing a message from a different microservice!
+Update the topics your .NET Core microservice subscribes to, create new endpoints/handlers, and try publishing a message from a different microservice!
 See [pubsub doc](https://github.com/dapr/docs/tree/master/concepts/publish-subscribe-messaging) and [pubsub sample](https://github.com/dapr/samples/tree/master/4.pub-sub) for more details.

 ## Deploy in Kubernetes